rscircus/rscircus.github.io/content/posts/2020-02-29-upgrade-from-vim-to-neovim.md

 :help vim-differences
 ```

-PS: After I read the above, I decided to start with a blank `init.vim` and discarded the steps above to do a major clean up and deprecate my `.vimrc`. 🤷
+PS: After I read the above, I decided to start with a blank `init.vim` and discarded the steps above to do a major cleanup and deprecate my `.vimrc`. 🤷